EMCompress: Video-LLMs with Endomorphic Multimodal Compression: Method

-The TVS process can also be applied to training stage, as described in \ref{subsection:tvs-guided-inference}.
-Given the input question $q$, input video $V$, and ground truth answer $a$, we compute the likelihood during the TVS-guided training as follows:
+EMC can also be applied to training stage to purify supervision signal.
+Given input question $Q$, input video $V$, and ground truth answer $a$, we compute the likelihood during the EMC-guided training as: